Can Betta Fish See in the Dark? The Surprising Truth About Their Night Vision

 Like many fish, bettas have specialized cells in their eyes called rods and cones that allow them to see in low-light conditions.
 Rods detect light and motion, but not color.

 They contain a light-sensitive pigment called rhodopsin that reacts quickly to low levels of light.
-Cones detect color and fine details when light is brighter.
+Cones detect color and fine details when the light is brighter.

 Bettas are equipped with both rod and cone cells, giving them the ability to see in a wide range of light conditions.
-The rods allow them to detect shapes, movement, and gradients of light and dark even when it’s nearly pitch black.
+The rods allow them to detect shapes, movement, and gradients of light and dark, even when it’s nearly pitch black.

 The cones let them see colors, patterns, and details when the tank lights are on.
 Having both types of photoreceptor cells is an adaptation that helps bettas survive in the shallow rice paddies and sluggish brown waters that are their natural habitat.

-The water is murky and light levels can change drastically throughout the day.
+The water is murky, and light levels can change drastically throughout the day.

 Behavior in Dark vs. Light Conditions